 Saint Vincent College has been blessed by a faculty of excellence since its founding 175 years ago.
 Today’s faculty are experts and leaders in dozens of academic disciplines with educational experience and degrees from around the world.

 Boniface Wimmer was certainly formed with a priority for academic excellence in his own university career at the Ludwig-Maximillian University of Munich (LMU).
 He first studied law and then theology.
 King Ludwig I, in moving the university to Munich and then renaming it after his father and him, also created a Department of Theology that rivaled, and some say exceeded, those in Rome.
 He brought in scholars from around Europe and endowed their positions to create “The Round Table” of professors, whose scholarship and research was published and taught to the many students who came to LMU just to “sit at the feet” of these teachers.

 Saint Vincent College has also been blessed by generous alumni and friends who have also placed a priority on scholarly research and teaching.
 They have articulated that priority in generous financial commitments to endow faculty positions at Saint Vincent.
-Over the last 20 years, the College has begun 10 such professorships.
+During the course of the last 20 years, the College has begun 10 such professorships.

 Saint Vincent College is proud of the scholarship, research, teaching and service of these professors that in many ways serve to be our own “Round Table of Scholars.”